Klus3kk/pixdraft/README.md

 # PixDraft

-A fast, free, and user-friendly photo editing software designed as a alternative to traditional image editors (also, I wanted to have more filters for my photos).
+A fast and user-friendly photo editing software designed as a alternative to traditional image editors (also, I wanted to have more filters for my photos).

 ## Features (for now)